Greenbush, Virginia

 Greenbush is a census-designated place (CDP) in Accomack County, Virginia, United States.
 Per the 2020 census, the population was 224.

 Hills Farm was added to the National Register of Historic Places in 2008.

 Geography

-It lies at an elevation of 43 feet.
+The CDP lies at an elevation of 43 feet.

 Demographics

+Greenbush was first listed as a census designated place in the 2010 U.S. census.